BananaAccounting/Germany/EÜRDossier/1_Accounting File EÜR and Anlagenspiegel/Readme.md

 Please use the **view “Nutzer”** in each file to see all entered information

 ### Konten/ Kategorien tables
 **DATEV Autom.** accounts are marked in this.
-They correspond to standard DATEV settings in any DATEV system before Steuerberater customizations
+They correspond to standard DATEV settings in any DATEV system before a Steuerberater makes his owns customizations to the system

-**VAT code** relates a Banana VAT code to corresponding automatic accounts (see VAT table)

-In **Formatierter Bericht nach Gruppen**, I added the template “Kontennachweis für Einnahmeüberschußrechnung §4 Abs.
+**VAT code** relates a Banana VAT code (see VAT table) to corresponding automatic accounts In **Formatierter Bericht nach Gruppen**, I added the template “Kontennachweis für EÜR §4 Abs.
 3 EStG“.
-As the account plan is organized corresponding to DATEV EÜR structure, the standard Banana print-out isable to delivers a report that corresponds the DATEV EÜR print-out scheme from a Steuerberater
+As the account plan is organized corresponding to DATEV EÜR structure, the standard Banana print-out delivers a report that corresponds the DATEV EÜR print-out scheme from a Steuerberater

 Table Kategorien also contains information on **ELSTER Kennzahlen/ SKR03** Zuordnung.
 You find these in the new colums "ELSTER UStVA 2019" and "ELSTER EÜR 2019".
 However, all ELSTER Kennzahlen are provided in the VAT table yet.